increasingawareness/digitalsafety.tips/content/_index.md

 </center>

 Usually, a cloud is comprised of a specific company's servers.
 Servers are just computers and storage devices that are accessible over a network.
-In this case, when you access something on Apple's cloud, Dropbox, Google drive, etc., your device is actually logging onto to that company's server and accessing from there.
+In this case, when you access something on Apple's cloud, Dropbox, Google drive, etc., your device is actually logging onto that company's server and accessing from there.
 This solves a great many problems, but it creates a few weighty ones too.
 The weightiest is that your personal data exists on a device controlled by companies that want to make money off of you.

 <br>